radumas/thesis/README.md

 ```
   then installing with `bundle install`

 2. Convert thesis from `docx` to `markdown` using pandoc.
 This extracts images from the thesis to a [folder](https://github.com/jgm/pandoc/issues/1986).
 Chapter titles were not rendered with the header markdown, but these will become individual posts so it didn't matter.
 Not all images were extracted, since some were excel graphs that weren't images.
+I just screenshot those from the pdf into `.png` files and added the links.

 The `mathjax` flag should convert equations to MathJax for display

         pandoc -f docx -t markdown_github -o index.md --mathjax --extract-media=images Thesis.docx